brainstormforce/bb-header-footer/README.md

 2. Design it as you would like it for your header or footer
 3. Then from admin settings, you can assign this page as a Header or Footer of your theme.
 [Screenshot](https://cloudup.com/ccBOWVTATyh "Screenshot")

+### How to disable Header/Footer on a specific page? ###

+Disabling Header/Footer on a specific page is possible using a filter in the plugin USe this tutorial on how you can do it. - <a href="https://github.com/Nikschavan/bb-header-footer/wiki/How-to-disable-Header-Footer-on-specific-page">https://github.com/Nikschavan/bb-header-footer/wiki/How-to-disable-Header-Footer-on-specific-page</a>

 ## Changelog ##

 ### 1.1.7 ###